-- For forceps-guided surgical circumcision: - Forceps-guided circumcision should not be used for clients aged 10-14 years or any clients with immature genitalia or severe adhesions; other methods that directly visualize the glans (i.e., dorsal slit or sleeve resection) should be used.
+- For forceps-guided surgical circumcision: - Forceps-guided circumcision should not be used for clients aged 10-14 years or any clients with immature genitalia or severe adhesions; other methods that allow direct visualization of the glans (i.e., dorsal slit or sleeve resection) should be used.
 Forceps-guided VMMC in these clients increases the risk for severe glans damage or amputation.
-A crucial step in this procedure is palpation of the glans through the foreskin after the forceps has been applied to ensure that no part of the glans is trapped in the forceps before the foreskin is cut is; however, this is unreliable in young clients because of the small size of the glans. - This risk of glans injury exists for clients of all ages if the forceps are wrongly placed. - For dorsal slit circumcision, lacerations of the glans, usually small and minor, can also be seen, as the surgeon uses multiple cuts to remove the prepuce with this method.
+A crucial step in this procedure is palpation of the glans through the foreskin after the forceps has been applied to ensure that no part of the glans is trapped in the forceps before the foreskin is cut; however, this is unreliable in young clients because of the small size of the glans.

-• For any method, there is risk of urethral injury when working in the frenular area.
-Do no cut too close to the base of the frenulum, take care when placing sutures, and do not use diathermy around the frenulum.
-The 6-oclock mattress suture at the frenulum should be a horizontal (not vertical) mattress suture, and care must be taken not to incorporate deeper layers (see WHO Manual).
+- Although glans amputations have been reported only in the under-15 year old age group, this risk of glans injury exists for clients of all ages if the forceps are wrongly placed. - For dorsal slit circumcision, glans lacerations, usually small and minor, may occur when the surgeon uses multiple cuts to remove the prepuce. - For any method, there is risk of urethral injury when working in the frenular area. - \circ $\,$ Do not cut too close to the base of the frenulum. - \circ $\,$ Do not use diathermy around the frenulum. - Take care when placing sutures.
+The 6-o'clock mattress suture at the frenulum should be a horizontal (not vertical) mattress suture, and care must be taken not to incorporate deeper layers (see WHO Manual).

-In general, if a simple injury occurs at the time of surgery and is recognised then or within a few hours, it should be repaired immediately if a competent provider is available.
-For example, an accidental cut into the skin of the shaft or glans should be sutured.
-However, any more extensive injury, such as amputation of the glans or urethral injury including fistulas, should only be managed by an expert surgeon.
+In general, if a simple injury occurs at the time of surgery and is recognized then or within a few hours, it should be repaired immediately if a competent provider is available.
+For example, a small accidental cut into the skin of the shaft or glans may be sutured.
+Consult an expert physician if there are any management questions about simple injuries.
+More extensive injuries, such as amputation of the glans or urethral injury including fistulas, should only be managed by an expert surgeon.
 This is because early, appropriate management is crucial to preventing long-term sequelae.
-For example, urethral repairs done by inexperienced providers can raise the risk of stricture.
 Each case has to be judged depending on the extent of the injury and the proximity of expert surgical help, and potentially with the help of telephone advice.
 It is safer to refer too many rather than too few cases.